klavenjones/tic_tac_toe/README.md

 bundle exec rubocop
 ````

-Run autocorrect to correct offenses:
+Run the linter and autocorrect:

 ````
 bundle exec rubocop -a